Enhancing Heterogeneous Multi-Agent Cooperation in Decentralized MARL via GNN-driven Intrinsic Rewards: Introduction

-\textbf{Extensive Validation and Scalability:} We validate CoHet in the presence of heterogeneous agents in six different scenarios in the Multi-agent Particle Environment (MPE) and Vectorized Multi-Agent Simulator (VMAS) benchmarks, showing superior performance to the baseline HetGPPO across all scenarios.
-CoHet also outperforms the state-of-the-art MARL policy learning algorithm, Independent Proximal Policy Optimization (IPPO), in four of the six scenarios.
+\textbf{Extensive Validation and Scalability:} We validate CoHet in the presence of heterogeneous agents in six different scenarios in the Multi-agent Particle Environment (MPE) and Vectorized Multi-Agent Simulator (VMAS) benchmarks, showing superior performance.
 We present findings on the impact of agent dynamics models on the intrinsic reward calculation, compare the two variants of the algorithm, and demonstrate its robustness to an increasing number of heterogeneous agents in a shared environment.
 The subsequent sections will establish the necessary foundation of our work and explore our contributions in detail.
+In Section \ref{sec:related-works}, we present the related works in this domain and highlight the lack of studies addressing real-world constraints.
+In Section \ref{sec:bg-problem}, we formulate our problem and discuss the background necessary for our proposed method.
+Our proposed algorithm and system architecture are presented in Section \ref{sec:cohet-algorithm}.
+The experimental outcome of our research along with further studies has been delineated in Section \ref{sec:empirical_eval}.
+Finally, we conclude with an overview of our research and discuss the scope of potential future work in Section \ref{sec:conclusion}.